LewisGazzard2017/rigs-of-rods/doc/sphinx/ror_truckfile.rst

    .. method:: to_str()

       Converts the ID to str in format "{id} {flags: NUMBERED/NAMED...}"

+   .. attribute:: id_str

+      The full name of the node.
+Value is always valid.

+   .. attribute:: id_num

+      Node number.
+Only valid if the node is specified with numeric name.

 .. class:: NodeRef()

-   TODO
+   .. method:: get_id_str()

+      :returns: alphanumeric ID of the referenced node.
+Value is always valid.

+   .. method:: get_id_num()

+      :returns: Numeric ID of the referenced node.
+Only valid if the referenced node was specified as numbered.